akoskm/akoskm.github.io/_posts/2020-01-22-mocha-jest-react-testing.md

 --file test_helpers/test_setup.js
 ```

-and this is how we used to run it:
+and this is how we used to run Mocha:
 ```
 mocha --opts mocha.opts
 ```

 ## Jest
-Jest can be configured with `jest.config.js`, any js or JSON file with the `--config` flag, and inside `package.json`, see [Configuring Jest](https://jestjs.io/docs/en/configuration.html).
-I suggest using package.json, once the configuration gets more complicated, move it to a separate file.
+Jest can be configured with `jest.config.js`, any js or JSON file with the `--config` flag, and in `package.json`, see [Configuring Jest](https://jestjs.io/docs/en/configuration.html).
+I suggest starting with package.json.
+Once the configuration gets more complicated, move it to a separate file.
 In `package.json` you should use the key "jest" on top level, like this:

 ```